snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: ToVarGraphSequence(SplitAttr, AggrPolicy, SplitIntervals)

          Returns a sequence of graphs created from the table, where partitioning is based on values of column *SplitAttr* and intervals specified by *SplitIntervals*. *SplitIntervals* is a
-         :class:`TIntPrV` that gives the start and end *SplitAttr* attribute values for each partition of the table. *AggrPolicy* is a  :class:`TAttrAggr` indicating the policy for aggregating node attribute values when a node appears in multiple rows of the table.
+         :class:`TIntPr64V` that gives the start and end *SplitAttr* attribute values for each partition of the table. *AggrPolicy* is a  :class:`TAttrAggr` indicating the policy for aggregating node attribute values when a node appears in multiple rows of the table.